Costs of investing in Unit Trusts

 Another type of one-time fee incurred is a switching fee.
 This is charged when an investors switches from one fund to another under the same fund manager.
 These fees are paid to the distributor.

-Wrap accounts are investment portfolios managed by a brokerage for a recurring.
-Brokerages will also provide advisory, brokerage and administrative services to users of such an account. which also provides advisory, brokerage and administrative services for investors.
-When investing monies through such an account, fees in the range of 2% to 3% of the new funds invested are charged.
+Those using a wrap account to invest in unit trusts also face specific one-time fees.
+Wrap accounts are investment portfolios managed by a financial firm for a recurring fee, which also provides advisory, brokerage and administrative services for investors.
+When investing monies through such an account, fees in the range of 2% to 3% per annum of the new funds invested are charged.

 On top of one-time fees, do look out for recurring payments when investing in a unit trust.